You can use your assets for a business loan to increase your available capital.

-- Volatile and unpredictable changes to the business that cause the fundamental aspects of the initial deal structure to change (e.g., loss of major customers, lawsuits and change in ownership)
+- Volatile and unpredictable changes to the business, which cause fundamental aspects of the initial deal structure to change (e.g., loss of major customers, lawsuits and change in ownership).

 Overall, asset-based lending programs can be used for a variety of different situations and for all types of industries.
 Understanding the options and how they will impact your business is a crucial component in your search for financing.
 The best thing you can do before applying for an asset-based loan is to know who you are working with, if you have the assets to secure a loan and if it's the right solution for your business.